Fujiaoji/PhishingEval/README.md

     - 12: Font
     - Fonts: used for changing fonts
     - LogoLabelStudio: cropped logo, textual part logo, and image part logo
-- failed_example: random seletc 1000 samples for each model, here only contains logo based 4000 samples.
-Since different models have common samples, so finally contain 3967 samples.
-    - html
-    - screenshot
-- failed_example_csv: the csv contains the images that let models fail